Kong/docs.konghq.com/app/enterprise/0.33-x/admin-gui/configuration/networking.md

 - `admin_gui_auth_conf` (optional) - to configure the auth plugin
 - `enforce_rbac` - to `on` or `both`

-When Admin GUI authentication is enabled, RBAC must be turn on to enforce authorization rules.
+⚠️ When Admin GUI authentication is enabled, RBAC must be turned on to enforce authorization rules.
 Otherwise, whoever can log in to the Admin GUI or access the Admin API proxy can perform any operation available on the Admin API.